Tune U offers a way to stay oriented...

 Tune U is not therapy, not traditional music training, and not a productivity system.

-It’s a practice for people who sense that something important has been trying to get their attention, and want a reliable way to listen before reacting, overriding, or pushing through.
+It’s a practice for people who sense that something important has been trying to get their attention, and want a reliable way to stay with what’s happening before reacting, overriding, or pushing through.

 The work unfolds over time and meets people differently depending on their life context, capacity, and needs.